 The landscape for student load planning and management in the Australian context continues to shift and evolve.
 With ongoing possibilities for reform, review, deregulation and re-regulation for fees and places in higher education, I can see a number of new potential directions for our field of work.
 The one thing we can be sure of is that load forecasting and load management will remain of central importance to our institutions, whatever the shape of the regulatory landscape.

-Thanks for your interest and I look forward to meeting you at the 2015 SIG forum in August or at a future SIG event!
+Thanks for your interest and I look forward to meeting you at a future SIG event!